Satisfactory Academic Policy (SAP)

 - Completed Military or AP courses/credit.

-Complete SAP appeal packets include the following items and are submitted via Campus Logic at https://chaffey.verifymyfafsa.com
+Complete SAP appeal packets include the following items and are submitted to the Financial Aid Office at any of our locations.
+Failure to include these items may result in an automatic denial.

-- Complete a detailed statement via Campus Logic that explains the reason for not meeting
+- Complete and sign SAP appeal form, which includes a detailed statement that explains the reason for not meeting

-- Complete GetSAP Counseling session and upload verification that you have completed the SAP Counseling session.
-Must complete “The Key Components to the Satisfactory Academic Progress (SAP) Financial Aid Appeal Process”
+- Complete GetSAP Counseling session and attach verification that you have completed the SAP Counseling Must complete “The Key Components to the Satisfactory Academic Progress (SAP) Financial Aid Appeal Process”

-- Upload photocopies of supporting documentation that supports the explanation of circumstances the student addressed in his/her letter.
-Students should attach copies of letters from doctors, counselors, divorce decree, medical information related to illness, death of immediate family member, birth of a child,
+- Attach photocopies of supporting documentation that supports the explanation of circumstances the student addressed in his/her Students should attach copies of letters from doctors, counselors, divorce decree, medical information related to illness, death of immediate family member, birth of a child, etc.

-- Upload a copy of Current Comprehensive Student Educational Plan (SEP) Meet with an academic counselor to obtain a comprehensive Educational Plan that clearly states your academic goal, what remaining classes you need to obtain that goal.
-Please bring this form when you meet with a counselor.
+- A Current Comprehensive Student Educational Plan (SEP) Meet with an academic counselor to obtain a comprehensive Educational Plan that clearly states your academic goal, what remaining classes you need to obtain that goal.
+Please bring this form when you meet with a

 Students who are not meeting SAP and have successfully appealed are considered to be on Probation.
 Students will be reinstated for financial aid and placed on “Probation” or on an Academic Plan.
 In order to remain eligible for financial aid, the student must comply with the conditions of the approved appeal and academic plan.
 Students on Probation must meet all of the following requirements each term to maintain financial aid eligibility: